 Clip Studio Paint is ultra cool because at this point not only does the pricing remain reasonable and subscription-free, but for a wide range of purposes and considerations (comics especially, of course) you get an absolute Photoshop killer—and for other tasks, a tool you might could mistake for a comics-oriented Illustrator, or a 2D animation-focused Blender, or a maximalist Autodesk Sketchbook.

 It's customizable and well-supported in the extreme, and it receives frequent no-cost updates with impressive features.
 It crashes less often than the built-in Apple software I use.
 Unlike Krita and some commercial tools, it will stay reasonably performant editing big files on your shit-ass computer with integrated graphics.
 I wish it had native Linux releases.
 I pirated it for a while and then I bought it on one of its frequent sales.
 4 years ago.
-Not kidding, I feel a little guilty I didn't buy it earlier.
+I feel a little guilty I didn't buy it earlier.

 Linux from Scratch, Urxvt, Ion window manager, Riot, Mutt, irssi, and Vim